Getting freelance writing clients can be tough. 😪

 Some will want to speak over the phone, create a contract, or even meet in person.
 Go with the flow and take advantage of these opportunities, no matter what.

-Bait them in with a demo
+Offer them a demo

 Do you know how to build websites?
 Then you have a superpower you shouldn’t waste.